Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Why should I choose the course?

-Apprenticeships allow you to learn the right skills, gain great work experience and earn a wage.
-As an employee in this occupation will be responsible for the safety, quality and accuracy of their own work whilst ensuring it conforms to a relevant plate welding specification.
-They work autonomously, or on occasion as part of a wider team, reporting to a workplace supervisor.
+Apprenticeships allow you to learn the right skills, gain valuable work experience, and earn a wage.
+As an employee in this occupation, you will be responsible for the safety, quality, and accuracy of your own work, ensuring it conforms to the relevant plate welding specification.
+You will work autonomously or, on occasion, as part of a wider team, reporting to a workplace supervisor.

 What will I learn?